arindam1997007/electron-betterSQLite/README.md

 This is a demo project for integrating SQLite with Electron.
 For UI, we are using React made with Create React App

+## Tutorial

+I have created a [blog which you can read as well](https://dev.to/arindam1997007/a-step-by-step-guide-to-integrating-better-sqlite3-with-electron-js-app-using-create-react-app-3k16), to get a better understanding of setting up better-sqlite3 with your Electron application.

 ## Requirements
 Make sure you have Node.js installed.
 This project was developed and tested with Node.js v16.16.0.
 Higher versions might cause issues, so please fix any potential problems accordingly.